OpenPalp — Your Personal Heart Rhythm Programme

 Listen

-Start your Kardia.
-Begin your diary.
+If you have the home monitor, start your Kardia and begin your diary.
 Simply observe.
 Every entry is a clue.
-Monitoring runs this week and for 30 days total.
+Home monitoring runs for one week.
 Structured self-monitoring is supported by moderate-quality evidence from an umbrella review of 39 systematic reviews.

 Breathe